-Projects must be undertaken by a team of at least one editor or translator and one other staff member.
+Projects must be undertaken by at least one editor or translator and one other collaborating scholar.
 These grants support full-time or part-time activities for periods of one to three years.

 Applicants should demonstrate familiarity with the best practices recommended by the Association for Documentary Editing or the Modern Language Association Committee on Scholarly Editions .
-Translation projects should also explain the approach adopted for the particular work to be translated.
+Translation projects should also explain the theory and method adopted for the particular work to be translated.
 Editions and translations produced with NEH support contain scholarly and critical apparatus appropriate to the subject matter and format of the edition.
-This usually means introductions and annotations that provide essential information about the form, transmission, and historical and intellectual context of the texts and documents involved.
+This usually means introductions and annotations that provide essential information about a text’s form, transmission, and historical and intellectual context.

 Proposals for editions of foreign language materials in the original language are eligible for funding, as well as proposals for editions of translated materials.

 Prospective applicants may submit a draft of their proposal for staff review (submission of draft proposals is optional) no later than October 15.

 What’s New for 2015

 Please note the following changes that will appear in the new guidelines.

 - Applications must include a bibliography in the appendix.

 - A previously successful applicant must provide information about productivity in table format, comparing the work plan that was approved in the most recent NEH grant with the actual accomplishments during this grant.

 - The program is no longer accepting supplemental audio and visual materials.